 Steps to Take Before Quitting Teaching Contract Mid-Year

 I’ve said it before and I’ll say it again.
 Breaking your teaching contract is a big decision that you should consider carefully before taking any action.
-If, after thinking it over, you know this is the choice you need to make, here are some of my best tips to take into consideration before your big break.
+If, after thinking it over, you know this is the choice you need to make.
+Here are some of my best tips to take into consideration before your big break.

 Know the difference between a contract and a letter of intent.

-If you are worried about breaking your contract at the beginning of the year, think about how far in the process you’ve gotten first.
+If you are worried about breaking your contract at or before the start of the school year year, think about how far in the process you’ve gotten first.
 If you haven’t actually signed a contract, you are not legally bound to the position.

 Talk to your union representative.

-Depending on the reason behind you wanting (or needing) to leave, there might be other ways to resolve the issue.
+Depending on the reason behind you wanting to leave, there might be other ways to resolve the issue.
 Your union representative will be able to assist you in understanding how to properly go about breaking your contract if that is what you ultimately decide to do.

 Avoid burning bridges whenever possible.